oof-bar/craft-membership/README.md

 The 3.x upgrade should require no manual intervention, but it's always important to test your application for consistency.

-There are only two functional changes:
+There are only three functional changes:

 - Logs are no longer shown on Subscription edit screens, by default.
 You must add the **Membership Logs** field layout element by visiting **Commerce** &rarr; **Settings** &rarr; **Subscription Fields**.
+- A bug with grant validation was fixed, which may have allowed duplicate/identical grant configurations to exist in prior versions.
+The plugin now prevents saving grants that have the same plan _and_ user group as another grant.
 - A new **Manage grants** permission controls whether non-admin users can create, update, and delete grants.

 > [!WARNING]